Bira/octopus-carnival/_drafts/dfrpg-adventurers-scout.md

     - lets-read
 ---

 The Scout resembles the D&D Ranger, but not just any ranger.
-It's specifically the D&D 4th Edition Archer Ranger.
+The closest point of comparison is the D&D 4th Edition Archer Ranger.
 This profession has nothing to do with magic, but is very skilled at sneaking, tracking, and surviving in the wild.
 And they love to reach out across the distance between people and touch their hearts (with arrows).

 This is ultimately a very simple template, but it also does its job extremely well, and it's likely to be your main point of engagement with the DFRPG's